publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1862n–9.md

     (d) __Selection process__

-        Initial selections under subsection (c) of this section shall be made within 3 months after December 19, 2002.
-Vacancies shall be filled in the same manner as provided in subsection (c) of this section.
+        Initial selections under subsection (c) shall be made within 3 months after December 19, 2002.
+Vacancies shall be filled in the same manner as provided in subsection (c).

     (e) __Chairperson__